Graphs and complexes of lattices: Preliminaries

 Let $H$ be a locally compact topological group with right invariant Haar measure $\mu$.
 A discrete subgroup $\Gamma\leq H$ is a \emph{lattice} if the covolume $\mu(H/\Gamma)$ is finite.
 A lattice is \emph{uniform} if $H/\Gamma$ is compact and \emph{non-uniform} otherwise.
 Let $S$ be a right $H$-set such that for all $s\in S$, the stabilisers $H_s$ are compact and open, then if $\Gamma\leq H$ is discrete the stabilisers are finite.

-Let $X$ be a locally finite, connected, simply connected simplicial complex.
-The group $H=\Aut(X)$ of simplicial automorphisms of $X$ naturally has the structure of a locally compact topological group, where the topology is given by uniform convergence on compacta.
+Let $X$ be a locally finite, connected, simply connected polyhedral complex.
+The group $H=\Aut(X)$ of polyhedral automorphisms of $X$ naturally has the structure of a locally compact topological group, where the topology is given by uniform convergence on compacta.

-\begin{thm}[Serre's covolume formula \cite{Serre1971}] Let $X$ be a locally finite simply-connected simplicial complex.
+\begin{thm}[Serre's covolume formula \cite{Serre1971}] Let $X$ be a locally finite simply-connected polyhedral complex.
 Let $\Gamma\leq H$ be a lattice with fundamental domain $\Delta$, then there is a nomalisation of the Harr measure $\mu$ on $H$, depending only on $X$, such that for each discrete subgroup $\Gamma<H$ we have

 \end{thm}